 Cash includes cash on hand and amounts in checking accounts, which are insured by the Federal Depository Insurance Corporation or are collateralized under provisions of the Virginia Security for Public Deposits Act.
-At June 30, 2016 and 2015, the carrying amount of the Authority's deposits was \$64,807,340 and \$48,488,000, respectively.
-The associated bank balance of the Authority's deposits was \$45,219,355 and \$44,263,688 at June 30, 2016 and 2015, respectively.
+At June 30, 2017 and 2016, the carrying amount of the Authority's deposits was \$55,638,042 and \$64,807,340, respectively.
+The associated bank balance of the Authority's deposits was \$47,531,151 and \$45,219,355 at June 30, 2017 and 2016, respectively.
 The difference between the carrying amount and the bank balance is due to outstanding checks, deposits in transit, and other reconciling items.

 Cash equivalents include investments with original maturities of three months or less from date of purchase.
-Investments consist of U.S. government and agency securities, municipal tax-exempt securities, corporate notes, reverse repurchase agreements and various other investments for which there are no securities as evidence of the investment.
+Investments consist of U.S. government and agency securities, municipal tax-exempt securities, corporate notes, repurchase agreements and various other investments for which there are no securities as evidence of the investment.
 Investments in the bond funds consist of those permitted by the various resolutions adopted by the Authority.
-At June 30, 2016 and 2015, total cash equivalents were \$962,754,464 and \$580,478,967, respectively.
+At June 30, 2017 and 2016, total cash equivalents were \$838,634,739 and \$962,754,464, respectively.